Diagram calculus for a type affine $C$ Temperley--Lieb algebra, I

-Returning to the more general setting, let $X$ be any decoration set and let $d$ be a fixed concrete pseudo $k$-diagram and let $e$ be an edge of $d$.
-If $\a(d)=0$, then we require that $e$ be undecorated.
-In particular, the unique diagram $d_{e}$ having $\a$-value 0 and no loops is undecorated.
 Subject to some restrictions, if $\a(d)>0$, we may adorn $e$ with a finite sequence of blocks of decorations $\mathbf{b}_{1}, \dots, \mathbf{b}_{m}$ such that adjacency of blocks and decorations of each block is preserved as we travel along $e$.

-If $e$ is a non-loop edge, the convention we adopt is that the decorations of the block are placed so that we can read off the sequence of decorations from left to right as we traverse $e$ from $i$ to $j'$ if $e$ is propagating, or from $i$ to $j$ (respectively, $i'$ to $j'$) with $i < j$ (respectively, $i' < j'$) if $e$ is non-propagating.
-Furthermore, we should encounter block $\mathbf{b}_{i}$ before block $\mathbf{b}_{i+1}$.
+If $e$ is a non-loop edge, the convention we adopt is that the decorations of the block are placed so that we can read off the sequence of decorations as we traverse $e$ from $i$ to $j'$ if $e$ is propagating, or from $i$ to $j$ (respectively, $i'$ to $j'$) with $i < j$ (respectively, $i' < j'$) if $e$ is non-propagating.

 If $e$ is a loop edge, reading the corresponding sequence of decorations depends on an arbitrary choice of starting point and direction round the loop.
 We say two sequences of blocks are \emph{loop equivalent} if one can be changed to the other or its opposite by any cyclic permutation.
 Note that loop equivalence is an equivalence relation on the set of sequences of blocks.
 So, the sequence of blocks on a loop is only defined up to loop equivalence.
 That is, if we adorn a loop edge with a sequence of blocks of decorations, we only require that adjacency be preserved.